CREATE FREE ACCOUNT · NO CARD REQUIRED START FREE

 • Calendar: the 5 {{cal_*}} tools.

 • Don't rely solely on model memory.
-Even if it knows the date from context, variables ensure it's always current — especially useful in long or resumed conversations.
+The auto-injected context block guarantees it's always current — especially useful in long or resumed conversations.

 • Put critical rules at the start and end.
 Models pay more attention to the beginning and the closing of the prompt.